-We always like to mention Zoho One when we recommend almost any Zoho solution.
+We always like to mention Zoho One when we talk about almost any Zoho solution.
 Zoho One is an all-in-one tool that includes Zoho Books, a full CRM, human resources functionalities, marketing tools, social media management features, and about 40 other business apps.
-You can view the full list of programs Zoho One supports by visiting Zoho's website.
+You can view the full list of programs Zoho One supports by visiting Zoho’s website.

 Zoho One starts at around $37/month per employee.